Skip to main content

 “Who told you to look for it?
 But be open to the idea.
 Let the feeling come to you.”
 Ajabdeh leaned in again as she smiled.
 “Don’t resist.”

-“For someone just out of a relationship, you are extremely preachy of the idea.”
-Pratap smiled shaking his head.
+“For someone just out of a relationship, you are extremely preachy about the idea.”
+Pratap smiled, shaking his head.

 “Relationships are flawed, people are flawed.
 Not love.
 It's an idea.”
 Ajabdeh raised her eyebrows and smiled.